openedx/edx-documentation/en_us/shared/course_assets/course_live.rst

    Please find more information on features available for free tier and commercial version in this `document <https://bigbluebutton.org/free-bigbluebutton-service-for-edx/>`_.

 #.
-You can use the services listed on this page.
+You can use the services listed on the link below.
 These services provide complete
    BBB deployment and support.

    https://bigbluebutton.org/commercial-support/